 - Select a notification method: SNMP trap, email message, or pop-up window.

-For more information about notification settings, see Set Logging and Notification Preferences.
+For more information about notification settings, go to Set Logging and Notification Preferences.

 To set the diagnostic log level for FireCluster events, from Policy Manager: